This topic that needs addressed due to misconceptions that stem from thoughts of men rather than the actual truth on the matter.

 It is only outside of the scriptures and in the writings, philosophies, and thoughts of men where we see the twisted teachings about

-"10 commandments", and these teachings have become traditions in both modern Judaism and modern Christianity where people would rather change and contradict the scriptures than contradict and change their man made traditions.
+"10 commandments", and these teachings have become traditions in both modern Judaism and modern Christianity where people would rather change and contradict the scriptures than contradict and change their man made traditions and admit they're at fault.

-The stone tablets were a testimony of when YHWH himself came down from the heavens in front of the entire nation of Yisrael and spoke where they could all hear him and he revealed his requirements to them and Moses.
+The stone tablets were a testimony of when YHWH himself terrifyingly came down from the heavens in the sight of the entire nation of Yisrael and spoke with a voice where they could all hear him and he revealed his requirements to them and Moses.

 These 10 commandments were the commandments that YHWH spoke himself, with his own voice, to all of the people.

-These were the only ones given by his mouth, the rest was given through Moses, because the people were so terrified by the event, they wanted YHWH to just speak through Moses, and they said they would obey.
+These were the only ones given directly from him to his people by his voice, the rest were given through Moses, because the people became so terrified by the event, they actually wanted YHWH to just speak through Moses, and they said they would obey whatever he told them through Moses.

 This event terrified them, and it verified Moses to them without a doubt and the people followed Moses.